andrehuang/normalizing-flows-reproduce/README.md

 - [x] Training and testing of MNIST
 - [x] Script for running everything -> main_experiment_VAE

+I have tested the optimization/loss.py, optimization/training.py, util/distributions.py and util/log_likelihood.py and main_experiment_VAE.py implementations.
+util/log_likelihood.py which calculates the true marginal likelihood by importance sampling was adopted as it was from the reference code (i.e. Sylvester flows) - if someone wants, they can write their own version of it.

 *Density estimation/ Reproduce Fig.3

 I have implemented the code for the reproduction of Fig. 3 (a), (b) of the paper.
 I have uploaded the files accompanied by a notebook in the folder VI_planar_flows.
 I will fill this report here explaining more tomorrow, since I think this part is not related to what Ella will start doing tomorrow (and it's quite late in the night xD).